-- 1. Existing loan debt outstanding the Authority's existing loans that are still outstanding in future years - 2.
-Loans CFR this is calculated in accordance with the loans CFR definition in the Prudential Code and projected into the future based on approved prudential borrowing, and planned MRP - 3.
-Net loans requirement this will show the Authority's gross loan debt less treasury management investments at the last financial year-end, projected into the future and based on its approved prudential borrowing, planned MRP and any other major cash flows forecast - 4.
-Liability benchmark (or gross loans requirement) this equals net loans requirement plus short-term liquidity allowance
+- 1. Existing loan debt outstanding the Authority's existing loans that are still outstanding in future years; - 2.
+Loans CFR this is calculated in accordance with the loans CFR definition in the Prudential Code and projected into the future based on approved prudential borrowing, and planned MRP; - 3.
+Net loans requirement this will show the Authority's gross loan debt less treasury management investments at the last financial year-end, projected into the future and based on its approved prudential borrowing, planned MRP and any other major cash flows forecast; and - 4.
+Liability benchmark (or gross loans requirement) this equals net loans requirement plus short-term liquidity allowance.

-In 2021/22 the liability benchmark starts below the existing loan debt maturity portfolio, which indicates no additional borrowing need at that time, and signifies that the Commissioner had surplus cash in excess of liquidity requirements, that required investing.
+In 2022/23 the liability benchmark starts slightly below the existing loan debt maturity portfolio, which indicates no additional borrowing need at that time, and signifies that the Commissioner had surplus cash in excess of liquidity requirements, that required investing.

-However from 2022/23 the liability benchmark indicates that the Commissioner has a borrowing need and the chart helps to identify the loans required to match those future liabilities of £60m by 2028/29 - in line with the Commissioner's planned prudential borrowing.
+However, from 2023/24, the liability benchmark indicates that the Commissioner has a borrowing need.
+The chart helps to identify the loans required to match those future liabilities of £50m by 2029/30, in line with the Commissioner's planned prudential borrowing.